brisa-build/brisa/packages/docs/building-your-application/building/ios-app.md

 > [!IMPORTANT]
 >
-> The build behavior is akin to [static export](/building-your-application/deploying/static-exports), as there won't be an active server, and the ios app is created with the bundled assets (HTML, CSS, JS).
+> The build behavior is akin to [Static Site App](/building-your-application/building/static-site-app), as there won't be an active server, and the ios app is created with the bundled assets (HTML, CSS, JS).

 > [!CAUTION]
 >